BGP Operations and Security

 in the global routing table [IANAASNSpec].

-When processing received BGP updates, an operator SHOULD ensure that
+When processing BGP routes, an operator MUST ensure that the basic

 * An operator SHOULD NOT change or remove immutable transitive BGP

-Hence, in selected cases, if a specific attribute is known to be
+a specific attribute is known to be malicious, an operator MAY

-that specific attribute from received BGP updates when importing
+either remove that specific attribute from the BGP routes when

-them or filter the BGP update carrying the attribute.
+importing them or filter the routes carrying the attribute.

 [I-D.ietf-sidrops-avoid-rpki-state-in-bgp].